The COVID-19 pandemic brought life to a standstill for millions of Americans. But some folks used the extra time as a chance to wipe the slate clean.

 With the entire nation forced to stay home, many of us apparently decided we were tired of looking at so much clutter.
 So, we went on a purge binge.

-A recent survey from Wells Fargo found that nearly two-thirds (63%) of the bank’s credit card consumers went on “pandemic purges” to rid themselves of things they no longer needed.
+A 2021 survey from Wells Fargo found that nearly two-thirds (63%) of the bank’s credit card consumers went on “pandemic purges” to rid themselves of things they no longer needed.
 Following are the things they most often decluttered.

 It is rarely a good idea to purge friends from your life.
 But there are exceptions to the rule, especially if relationships become toxic.